hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The 1.9.2 version of [Unbound](https://github.com/NLnetLabs/unbound/blob/release-1.9.2/doc/Changelog)
- includes an option to perform AXFR-over-TLS (instead of TCP).
+ includes an option to perform AXoT (instead of TCP).
 This requires the client (secondary) to authenticate the server (primary) using a configured authentication domain name.